profinderbro/coomer-api-fast/README.md

 # Paste in Console
-_open the coomer profile to scraper and paste this to console (inspect)_
+_open the coomer profile to scrap and paste this to console (inspect)_

 ```
 const urlParts = location.href.split('/');